-- Someone could use your phone/tablet or its SIM card and rack up telephone charges to your account.
+- Someone could use your phone/tablet or its SIM card to rack up telephone charges to your account.

 - You may have to cover the cost of a new device while still paying off the lost or stolen one.

 - Set a password, Personal Identification Number (PIN), passcode, gesture or fingerprint that must be entered to unlock the device.
-Don’t forget to put PINs on your SIM card, voicemail and also ensure the device is set to automatically lock.
+Don’t forget to put PINs on your SIM card and voicemail, and ensure your device is set to automatically lock.

 - Use your device’s automatic update feature to install new application and operating system updates as soon as they are available.